searchkit/searchkit/docs/docs/searchkit-apollo-resolvers.md

 Within SearchkitConfig, declare all the available sorting options that you want your search to support, each with a unique id.
 Above is an example of how sorting option fields can be declared.
 Field is provided to elasticsearch so supports all the options that elasticsearch supports.
 See [Elasticsearch sorting options](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/sort-search-results.html) for available options.

 #### GraphQL Query Example
-Once configured, you are able to query available sort options within the summary node
+Once configured, you are able to:
+1. query available sort options via `sortOptions` within the summary node
+2. sortedBy will tell you the current sort option for hits

 ```gql
 query {